 Calculations

 Several metrics can be used for addressing the cyclicity of activity (Kok et al., 2023).
 Autocorrelation and Fourier transform are basic calculations.
-Other indices are derived from them such as non-periodicity index (Van Dixhoorn et al., 2023; Van Dixhoorn et al., 2018) and degree of functional coupling (Berger et al., 2003; Scheibe et al., 1999).
+Other indices are derived from these two metrics such as non-periodicity index (Van Dixhoorn et al., 2023; Van Dixhoorn et al., 2018) and degree of functional coupling (Berger et al., 2003; Scheibe et al., 1999).

 Autocorrelation.

 Autocorrelation measures the correlation between successive values of a signal.
-The autocorrelation depends on the chosen delay, e.g., for hourly data the lag-1 corresponds to the correlation between successive hours and lag-24 corresponds to the correlation between an hour of the day and the same hour of the next day, therefore depending on the circadian cycle.
+The autocorrelation depends on the chosen delay, e.g., for hourly data the lag-1 corresponds to the correlation between successive hours and lag-24 corresponds to the correlation between an hour of the day and the same hour of the next day, therefore reflecting the circadian cycle.
 For a sequence x of size N, the autocorrelation with a lag l is calculated as following:

 ACFx,l= 1N-lσ2i=1N-lxi-μxi+l-μ#7